jerrymarino/iCompleteMe/README.md

 #### The `ClearCompilationFlagCache` subcommand

-ICM caches the flags it gets from the `FlagsForFile` function in your `ycm_extra_conf.py` file if you return them with the `do_cache` parameter set to `True`.
+iCM caches the flags it gets from the `FlagsForFile` function in your `ycm_extra_conf.py` file if you return them with the `do_cache` parameter set to `True`.
 The cache is in memory and is never invalidated (unless you restart Vim of course).

-This command clears that cache entirely.
-ICM will then re-query your `FlagsForFile` function as needed in the future.
+This command clears that cache entirely. iCM will then re-query your `FlagsForFile` function as needed in the future.

 Supported in filetypes: `c, cpp, objc, objcpp`